Lochwinnoch

 Lochwinnoch (/lɒxˈwɪnəx/; Lochineuch, Loch Uinneach) is a village in the council area and historic county of Renfrewshire in the west central Lowlands of Scotland.
 Lying on the banks of Castle Semple Loch and the River Calder, Lochwinnoch is chiefly a residential dormitory village serving nearby urban centres such as Glasgow and Paisley.
-Its population in 2001 was 2628.
+Its population in 2001 was 2628 and in 2022 was 2769.

 The Town also lends its name to a civil parish of some 50 sqmi of the surrounding countryside, including the nearby village of Howwood.
 The parish borders seven others: Beith, Kilbarchan, Kilbirnie, Kilmacolm, Largs, Neilston and Paisley.

 History

-Lochwinnoch is first recorded in the 12th Century as a parish under the higher control of Paisley and Renfrew, but the area has been inhabited since the neolithic period.
+Lochwinnoch is first recorded in the 12th Century as a parish under the higher control of Paisley and Renfrew, but the area has been inhabited since the Neolithic period.

 The 1729 St John's Kirk, also known as Auld Simon (Old Simon) (whose front gable still stands at the eastern end of the High Street), was probably built on the site of a pre-Reformation church dating to the Medieval period.
 It is dedicated to St. John, hence the name of Johnshill, more properly St. John's Hill, and St. John's well, located in the garden adjacent to the Church Yard.

 Janet Pollock and James Tannahill, the parents of Robert Tannahill, were married here on 29 August 1763.
 Auld Simon's early 19th-century replacement, the Church of Scotland-administered Parish Church, complements the formal open space of Harvey Square, on Church Street.

 Built not far from the village of Lochwinnoch, Barr Castle is a 15th-century keep which was altered in the 16th century (and probably later, too).
 The gables of the castle have collapsed, apart from the chimney stack which juts up into the sky.
 Not much survives of the former courtyard of the castle.
 The main hall was on the first floor, reached by a turnpike stair, which continued to the rooms on the upper floors.
 It is clearly visible from the A760 road going south from the village to Kilbirnie.
 It was built by the Glen family but passed in the late 16th century to the Hamiltons of Ferguslie.
 A door lintel has a date of 1680 and the initials L.H./I.C.
 The family abandoned it in the 18th century in favour of a new house.